A guide to spending your gap year

-It is scary graduating from school.
-You have to make major decisions regarding your career and education that you may not entirely be ready for.
-Maybe, you are scared, unsure, hesitant.
+Should join a course immediately or should you take a gap year?
+Maybe, you are scared, unsure, and hesitant.
 That’s alright.
 It’s normal for you to be scared when making such major decisions.
 After all, there are so many things to be decided.

 Is studying abroad worth it or should you stick to India?
-Self-financing, scholarships or education loans?
+Self-financing, scholarships, or education loans?
 Besides, what do you want to do anyway?

 You don’t have to have these answers all at once.
 In fact, a gap year is exactly what you need to find these answers.
 A gap year can give you the time and insight you need to make the right decisions for your career and for yourself.

-Getting to Know Yourself
+1. Getting to Know Yourself

 The most important thing to do in a gap year is to get to know yourself.
 What kind of a person are you?
 What kind of a person do you want to be?

 Going straight from school to college can be emotionally taxing and cause burnout.
 It doesn’t give you the space to find out what you really want to do.
 This is where a gap year can be life-changing.
 You don’t get dumped from one rat race to the next.
 Instead, you can take the time to figure out what you want to do.

 Your parents could be pressuring you to go for a safe field like engineering.
 But do you have something else in mind?
 Perhaps you want to go for something less traditional?

-Travel and Explore the World
+2. Travel and Explore the World